Telephone (song): Reception

 The video for "Telephone" earned Gaga the Guinness World Record for Most Product Placement in a Video.
 Talking with NME in 2011, Gaga said the display of these items was not meant to be product placements but references to Andy Warhol as part of a commentary on commercialism in the US regarding technology and information overload.
 Because of this misunderstanding, she decided to not showcase so many products in her future music videos.
 The same year, Gaga expressed dissatisfaction with the video in an interview with Time Out.
 Although Gaga believed she and Beyoncé worked well together, the incorporation of numerous ideas left her "brain throbbing", and she expressed a desire to have edited herself more.
 In a 2020 piece for The New York Times, Lindsay Zoladz found this self-criticism unfair as she believed the video to be "one of the wildest and most watchable pop artifacts of its era, a defining moment in the music video's migration from MTV to the unruly internet".

 Some reviews were less enthusiastic.
-Labeling the video's narrative incoherent, Alyssa Rosenberg of The Atlantic disliked the use of women's prison, muscular female prison guards and situational lesbianism.
-The video was called "disgusting [...] poison for the minds of our kids" by talk radio host Sandy Rios, "cruel and ugly" by critic Armond White and mediocre by Douglas Haddow of The Guardian.
-White stated that it "epitomizes the insanity of the contemporary pop mainstream" and pays "homage to Tarantino's influence" in distorting "pop culture pleasure into nonsense".
-Despite his negative view of the video, Haddow believed it was a highly effective advertisement in that Gaga successfully curated visual references and pop culture motifs designed to appeal to a wide range of demographics.
+Labeling the video's narrative incoherent, Alyssa Rosenberg of The Atlantic disliked the use of a women's prison, muscular female prison guards and situational lesbianism.
+Armond White stated that it "epitomizes the insanity of the contemporary pop mainstream" and pays "homage to Tarantino's influence" in distorting "pop culture pleasure into nonsense".
+Despite calling the video "thoroughly mediocre", Douglas Haddow of The Guardian believed it was a highly effective advertisement in that Gaga successfully curated visual references and pop culture motifs designed to appeal to a wide range of demographics.
 He suggested that "Telephone" is indicative of a new era in which "content, celebrity and advertising" are fused together to create a marketable "goo".